jsherman212/iosdbg/README.md

 ## Contributing
 While I may not accept contributions, I am open to suggestions.

 This is the first project I have used git and make with.
-My Makefile is the result of putting something together quickly.
-I plan to brush up on it soon.